Peter-SB/Go-Chat-App/README.md

 ```

-# 🧑‍💻 Development Highlights
+# Explanation of Advanced Concepts

 ### Websockets:

-I first started this project to get more hands on experiance with websockets.
-Initialy just for the instant messaging comunication, I later expanded this to also communicate active user updates as well.
+I first started this project to get more hands on experience with websockets.
+Initially just for the instant messaging communication.
+I later expanded this to also communicate active user updates as well.

 At the moment Gorilla/websockets is defacto standard library for websockets in Go.